Subscribe to this page via e-mail here - Subscribe

 What were demons?

-Here are a few widely accepted views: Myths and superstitions, offspring of angels and women, a form of some "pre-adamic" race and fallen angels.
+A few widely accepted views include 1) myths and superstitions, 2) the offspring of angels and women and 3) a form of some "pre-Adamic" race and fallen angels.

-However, a more rational, sensible view is that they were spirits of deceased men.
-Many early writers had this understanding: Josephus, Philo, Plutarch, Justin Martyr and others.
-Many reliable Bible scholars have held this view.
-Most scholars of the restoration held this view.
+A more rational and sensible view is that demons were spirits of deceased men.
+Many early writers, including Josephus, Philo, Plutarch and Justin Martyr, understood demons in this light.
+Many reliable Bible scholars have held this view, as did most scholars of the Restoration.

 Attributes of demons

-They were conscious, responsible beings, having the ability to perceive, reason and speak.
+Demons were conscious, responsible beings, having the ability to perceive, reason and speak.
 They demonstrated attitudes of rage and hate.
 They could harm their victims.
-They were under Satan's control ( Mk.
+They were under Satan's control (Mk.
 3:22,23).
-They gave out false doctrine (I Tim.
+They uttered false doctrine (I Tim.
 4:1).
-They knew their eventual doom (Matt.
+They knew their eventual doom (Mt.
 8:29).
 They could believe and tremble (Jam.
 2:19).
 They could demonstrate unusual strength (Mk.
 5:4; Acts 19:16).

 The possession of demons caused wild, fierce actions (Matt.
 8:28-34), blindness and dumbness (Matt.
 12:22; 17:14-18), personal injuries (Mk.
 9:17,18), divination (Acts 16:16) and attacks (Acts 19:13-16).